 If a student admits liability for damaging property in the home, HFS London will contact the student directly or through his/her place of study to attempt to recover the costs of the damages on your behalf.
 In practice damages to property are a rare occurrence.
 However, when they do occur we are relying on the integrity of the student to be able to recover costs for the Host Family.

-HFS London may request to see a current valid gas safety certificate for the property as per Gas Safety (Installation and Use) Regulations 1998.
-This would be to ensure that the property has been inspected by a Gas Safe Registered engineer.
+HFS London will request to see a current valid gas safety certificate for the property as per Gas Safety (Installation and Use) Regulations 1998.
+This is to ensure that the property has been inspected by a Gas Safe Registered engineer.

 In signing the Host Family Agreement, the Host Family accepts full responsibility for arranging maintenance by a Gas Safe Registered engineer for all pipe work, appliances and flues; including arranging annual gas safety checks to be carried out by a Gas Safe Registered engineer once a year.

 The Host Family will also need to ensure that smoke alarms are provided and maintained during the time that any guest is placed in the home.

 Any complaint by the Host should be made in writing to HFS London’s Accommodation Manager.

 We will respond to any complaint by host within 24 hours.
 We will call the guest concerned as soon as possible to try to ascertain their perspective on the complaint.
 If we feel the issue is resolvable we will suggest that the host and guest talk through the issues directly.

 If we deem the complaint to be urgent we will aim to resolve the issue as soon as possible, usually within 24 hours.
 For complaints deemed by us to be non-urgent, please allow up to 7 working days for them to be resolved.